 The School Nurse is a Designated First Aid Officer and Designated Safety Officer, and carries out health checks (15 min) for GSM, 6ème and 3ème students.
-During the health check, your child’s hearing, vision and growth (height, weight, BMI) will be monitored, and the nurse will write a report on your child’s past medical history, current treatments, and allergies.
+During the health check, your child’s vision and growth (height, weight, BMI) will be monitored, and the nurse will write a report on your child’s past medical history, current treatments, and allergies.
 Please note that this check cannot replace a thorough medical assessment undertaken by your child’s GP.

 The School Doctor, Dr Sekri, is available by appointment if needed.

 For more specific needs, a psychologist and a speech therapist are on hand and available for appointments.

 Monday to Friday 8:30 am to 4:30 pm except school holidays.

 Phone: 020 7993 7411

 If your child is suffering from a chronical medical condition, such as diabetes, asthma, epilepsy, allergy… you must inform the school’s Nursing Team on the first day of school.
 Depending on your child’s medical condition, a Tailored Medical Plan will be prepared.

 This Tailored Medical Plan needs to be prepared or updated each school year.
 In order to do so, parents must provide :

 - a recent (2 years or less) medical certificate and/or an allergy test,